adxconnect/SmartLedger_v1.0-adx/README.md

 ## 🤝 Contributing

-We welcome contributions to FinanceHub!
+We welcome contributions to SmartLedger!
 Here's how you can help:

 ### Development Setup
 1. Fork the repository